S.F. Martin House

 The S.F.
 Martin House is a historic building located in Atlantic, Iowa, United States.
-Martin settled in Atlantic in 1865, and opened the first hardware store in town.
-He was also involved in several industrial efforts in town.
-He acquired this property between 1870 and 1872, and the house was completed in 1874.
+S.F.
+Martin settled in Atlantic in 1865, where he opened the town’s first hardware store and became involved in various industrial ventures.
+He acquired the property for the house between 1870 and 1872, and construction was completed in 1874.
 The eclectic Victorian-style house features elements of the Second Empire, Italianate, and Gothic Revival styles.
 It was listed on the National Register of Historic Places in 1984.